systems-failure/ASUS-X556UQK-hackintosh/README.md

 Ports | 2x USB 3.0, 1x USB 3.1, HDMI, mic, earphone, SD card reader, LAN
 TouchPad | Elan Touchpad (ELAN1000)

+## Please note: DO NOT blindly copy the CLOVER folder into your EFI partition.
+DSDT and SSDT tables can be different even on the same model.
+## You must then [extract DSDT/SSDTs](https://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/), then modify it as needed.

 # What works

 ✅ Intel HD 620 (with QE/CI)